www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

       * [x] Show syntax errors.
     * [x] Switch constraint parser to infrastructure for generic constraint generation.
         * [x] Create and use rater parser.
-  * [ ] Use result for RaterParser, in order to have nicer error messages.
+  * [x] Use result for RaterParser, in order to have nicer error messages.
-  * [ ] Explain to user invalidly entered constraint types.
+  * [x] Explain to user invalidly entered constraint types.
   * [x] Create endpoint providing problem description, so it can be used in tests without code duplication.
   * [x] Test default school course scheduling problem.
+  * [ ] Automatically test default school course scheduling problem.
-  * [ ] Output rating and reasoning.
+  * [x] Output rating and reasoning.
 * [ ] Provide application downloads.
 * [ ] Deploy application on public server.
     * [ ] Implement privacy warning pop up, only for server.